2021 has been a landmark year in the world of crypto. Digital assets have flooded the financial market, and Ether Futures are joining their ranks.

 These gaps are filled when traders drive the asset to its original price before the gap appears.
 In such instances, however, the underlying asset price may move in tandem as arbitrage traders profit from the difference between the various exchanges.

 Therefore, if a gap appears on the Ether futures chart, it could directly impact the actual price of Ethereum and cause greater volatility.

 Trading in Ether futures is highly beneficial for attracting fresh institutional investors to the market.
 Especially when trading on large futures exchanges like CME.

 Many institutions want to immerse themselves in the crypto market but don’t have access to the spot market.
-With that being said, there is definitely a niche in the Ether futures market since it allows institutions to engage in the crypto market without explicit access.
+That said, there is a niche in the Ether futures market since it allows institutions to engage in the crypto market without explicit access.